-When used improperly, staples or cleats can damage wood flooring.
-If the tool is not adjusted properly the staples/cleats may not be positioned at the proper angle and cause blistering, peaking, squeaking, or crackling of the floor.
+When used improperly, staples can damage wood flooring.
+If the tool is not adjusted properly the staples may not be positioned at the proper angle and cause blistering, peaking, squeaking, or crackling of the floor.
 Some models may require the use of an adapter to adjust for proper thickness.
-Test the tool on a piece of scrap material first - set the stapler/nailer flush on the tongue side of the plank and install a staple/cleat.
-Should the staple/cleat penetrate too deeply reduce the air pressure; if the staple/cleat is not deep enough then increase the air pressure using an in-line regulator.
-The crown of the staple/cleat should sit flush within the nail pocket to prevent damage to the flooring and to reduce squeaking.
+Test the tool on a piece of scrap material first - set the stapler/nailer flush on the groove side of the plank and install a staple.
+Should the staple penetrate too deeply reduce the air pressure; if the staple is not deep enough then increase the air pressure using an in-line regulator.
+The crown of the staple should sit flush within the bottom of the groove to prevent damage to the flooring and to reduce squeaking.
 The flooring manufacturer is not responsible for damage caused by the mechanical fasteners.